 The Company maintains a defined benefit retirement program in the United States consisting of the tax-qualified Marsh & McLennan Companies Retirement Plan, the nonqualified Benefit Equalization Plan and the nonqualified Supplemental Retirement Plan.
 The Benefit Equalization Plan is a restoration plan that provides those participants subject to certain Internal Revenue Code limitations with retirement benefits on a comparable basis to those provided to employees who are not subject to such limitations.
 The Supplemental Retirement Plan provides for an enhanced benefit for a select group of highly compensated employees.
 All of the named executive officers participate in the United States defined benefit retirement program.
+The Company discontinued future accruals in the United States defined benefit retirement program effective December 31, 2016.

-For participants who are eligible for these plans, annual benefits payable at age 65 in the form of a straight-life annuity are determined generally by the following formula:
+For participants who are eligible for these plans, annual benefits payable at age 65 in the form of a single-life annuity are determined generally by the following formula: